Fully Alive

 Thank you for being here.

-You’re welcome to look around and see whether what’s here feels right for you.
+You are welcome to look around and see whether what is here feels right for you.

 A place to arrive

-They sense there may be a deeper way of meeting life.
+Others arrive because they sense there may be another way of meeting life.

 People often connect with Fully Alive in one of two ways.